vboechat/daische/README.md

 ![Image with Daische Logo](./public/daische-logo.png "Daische Logo")

 ## What is Daische?
-Daische is a daily scheduler where you can organize your daily tasks.
+Daische is a daily scheduler where you can organize your daily tasks. <br />
-It has been developed using Next.js, React, TypeScript, MariaDB and NextAuth.
+It has been developed using Next.js, React, TypeScript, MariaDB and NextAuth. <br />
 And was deployed using Vercel for the web application and PlanetScale for the database.

 ## Demo
 The current version of Daische is available at Vercel and can be accessed at the following link: [Daische Demo](https://daische.vercel.app/)

 ## Run locally
-To run Daische locally, you need to have Node.js installed on your machine.
+To run Daische locally, you need to have Node.js installed on your machine. <br />
 If you meet this requirement, follow the steps below:

 1. Clone the repository